-During winter it is recommended to only hike (snowshoe) the SNMT on the lower sections between Access A and E close to the City of Bathurst.
-Beyond these sections the Trail becomes remote and is dangerous both for hikers and the emergency response teams who may be called upon for rescue operations.
+During winter it is recommended to only hike (snowshoe) the SNMT close to the City of Bathurst between Access A and E (See Access Points).
+Beyond this area the trail becomes remote and is dangerous both for hikers and the emergency response teams who may be called upon for rescue operations.

 To avoid problems on your day hike, it is important to properly plan and prepare.

 It is vital to know, before you leave, where you are going and for how long and ALWAYS inform someone of your plan who will react (call 911) if you do not return on time.

 Bring layers of clothing, proper boots, food, snacks and water.
 Always prepare for rapidly changing weather conditions and carefully consult forecasts.

 Day hikers are not required to register their hike.